 Our revenue consists of product revenue and subscription and support revenue.
-Revenue is recognized when persuasive evidence of an arrangement exists, delivery has occurred, the fee is fixed or determinable, and collectability is reasonably assured.
+Revenue is recognized upon transfer of control of the corresponding promised products and subscriptions and support to our customers in an amount that reflects the consideration we expect to be entitled to in exchange for those products and subscriptions and support.
 We expect our revenue to vary from quarter to quarter based on seasonal and cyclical factors.